Chinook king salmon studio illustration — silver-blue back, white belly, black spots on the back and both tail lobes — against a black background.

 Did You Know?

-Book a Salmon (King/Chinook) Fishing Charter
+Book a Salmon (King/Chinook) Charter

 Find charter boats targeting Salmon (King/Chinook) at these California landings: